basisproject/paper/README.md

 # Conductor manifesto

-It's important to note there are two major version of this manifest.
+It's important to note there are two major version of this manifesto.

 One, the original, is a market-based model that derives use-values of products via market forces by placing limitations on how company profits can be spent.